hariPRO6/Amazon_scrapper/README.md

 # Amazon_scrapper
-This is simple Web Scrapper which extracts the specific details about the product from the Amazon.
+This is simple Web Scrapper which extracts some specific details about the product from the Amazon Web Store.
+This Scraper uses Selenium for scraping from the Dyanmic Web Page...